gvellut/jncep/README.md

 jncep track add https://j-novel.club/c/tearmoon-empire-volume-1-part-1
 ```

-Currently the last part is Volume 1 Part 14, so an entry "tearmoon-empire" with part `1.14` will be added to the `tracked.json` file (note: If the series has been updated since writing this, it will be a different part number).
+Currently, the last part is Volume 1 Part 14, so an entry "tearmoon-empire" with part `1.14` will be added to the `tracked.json` file.
+Note that, if the series has been updated since writing this, it will be the number of the last released part, instead of `1.14`.

 #### Untracking